ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 Forunately, this is open source code.
 So, "yay, it can run everywhere including a cell-phone".
 Unfortunately, that was found on a very high up on a steep gradient.
 So it is a very (vuuury) hard thing to build.

-But, that being said, the code within this repo branch should make it easier.
+But, that being said, the code within this repo branch should make it easier. if you're having trouble getting your copy of the docker container working correctly with the code:

+``docker run -it --rm -v $PWD/:/app/ de3343/ai_mods_py3.10:transformers sh -c "mv /string.py /usr/local/lib/python3.10/string.py; python3 /app/updated_main.py"`` within the cloned repo on your machine or phone.